-As the Group and the Company do not hold any collateral, the maximum exposure to credit risk for each class of financial instruments is the carrying amount of that class of financial instruments presented on the balance sheet, except as follows:
+As the Group and the Company do not hold any collateral, the maximum exposure to credit risk for each class of financial instruments is the carrying amount of that class of financial instruments presented on the balance sheet, except for corporate guarantees provided to banks on loans held by subsidary corporations and associated company as disclosed in Note 27(i).

-The trade receivables of the Group comprise 1 debtor (2020: 1 debtor) that represented 6% (2020: 8%) of total trade receivables.
+The trade receivables of the Group comprise 2 debtors (2021: 1 debtor) which constituted 11% (2021: 6%) of total trade receivables.